-The program principles behind FANRP ensure the reliability and usefulness of the research
+The program principles behind FANRP ensure the reliability and usefulness of the research.

-- Research that meets the needs of all stakeholders--program participants, USDA, Congress, and the public - Integrated, comprehensive program that conducts research in the broader context of the current and future economic and social environments - Broad array of public and private entities directly involved in the research, evaluation, and review efforts - Integration of ERS staff expertise in the development, implementation, and accomplishment of research projects - Scientifically rigorous studies and evaluations with verifiable and unbiased results - Rigorous internal and external review of research results - Public availability of data - Wide distribution of research findings - > Development and maintenance of continuous data sets
+- Research that meets the needs of all stakeholders--program participants, USDA, Congress, and the public - Integrated, comprehensive program that conducts research in the broader context of the current and future economic and social environments - Broad array of public and private entities directly involved in the research, evaluation, and review efforts - Integration of ERS staff expertise in the development, implementation, and accomplishment of research projects - Scientifically rigorous studies and evaluations with verifiable and unbiased results - Rigorous internal and external review of research results - Public availability of data - Wide distribution of research findings - Development and maintenance of continuous data sets

-Program Highlights, Fiscal 1998-2000
+Program Highlights, Fiscal 1998-2001

 Congressionally Mandated Studies.
-FANRP has had responsibility for three mandated studies:
+FANRP has conducted five mandated studies:

+- Infant Formula Prices and Availability

+- Plate Waste in School Nutrition Programs

-- WIC Cost-Containment Practices - State Use of Funds To Increase Work Slots for Food Stamp Recipients - Study of Meal Reimbursement Changes for Family Daycare Homes
+- WIC Cost-Containment Practices

+- > State Use of Funds To Increase Work Slots for Food Stamp Recipients

+- Study of Meal Reimbursement Changes for Family Daycare Homes

-Fiscal 2000 Priority Research Areas and New Projects.
+Fiscal 2001 Priority Research Areas and New Projects.
 FANRP responds to immediate and long-term research needs through its annual identification of priority research areas.
-In fiscal 2000, FANRP's topics included (see table 1 for additional details):
+In fiscal 2001, FANRP's topics included (see table 1 for additional details):